getsentry/sentry-docs/docs/clientdev/data-handling.rst

 * Session cookies.
 * The Authentication header (HTTP).

-Keep in mind, that if your SDK is passing extra interface data (e.g.
+Keep in mind that if your SDK is passing extra interface data (e.g.
 HTTP POST variables) you will also want to scrub those interfaces.
 Given that, it is a good idea to simply recursively scrub most variables other than predefined things (like HTTP headers).